-G. Freedom from Retaliation
+K. Freedom from Retaliation

 Neither the Board nor the administration shall unlawfully retaliate against any employee for bringing a complaint under this policy.

+L. Whistleblower Complaints

+Employees who allege adverse employment action in retaliation for reporting a violation of law to an appropriate authority shall initiate a grievance under this policy within the time specified by law.
 [See DG(LEGAL)]

-H. "Whistleblower" Complaints

-Employees who allege adverse employment action in retaliation for reporting a violation of law to an appropriate authority shall initiate a grievance under this policy within fifteen (15) calendar days after the date the alleged employment action occurred or the employee first knew of the alleged adverse employment action.
-The complaint shall be filed in accordance with LEVEL THREE below.
-Time lines for the employee and the District set out in this policy may be shortened to ensure that the Board to make a final decision within sixty days of the initiation of the complaint.
+The complaint shall first be filed in accordance with LEVEL TWO, below.
+Time lines for the employee and the District set out in this policy may be shortened to allow the Board to make a final decision within 60 days of the initiation of the complaint.

-I. General Provisions
+M. General Provisions